Environmental racism in the United States: Hazardous waste on reservations

-Water pollution on reservations
+Water quality

 Native American communities are more likely to have contaminated drinking water.
 In 2006, 61% percent of drinking water systems on Native American reservations had health violations or other violations, compared to 27% of all public drinking water systems in the United States.

 A highly publicized example of water pollution on a reservation is the Dakota Access Pipeline.
 The Dakota Access Pipeline transports oil from North Dakota to an oil terminal in Illinois.
-Although it does not cross directly on a reservation, the pipeline is under scrutiny because it passes under a section of the Missouri river which is the main drinking water source for the Standing Rock Sioux Tribe.
+Although it does not cross directly on a reservation, the pipeline is under scrutiny because it passes under a section of the Missouri River which is the main drinking water source for the Standing Rock Sioux Tribe.
 Pipelines are known to break, with the Pipeline and Hazardous Materials Safety Administration (PHMSA) reporting more than 3,300 leak and rupture incidents for oil and gas pipelines since 2010.
 The pipeline also traverses a sacred burial ground for the Standing Rock Sioux Tribe.
 Kelly Morgan, the Standing Rock Sioux's tribal archeologist, has voiced concerns that the water crossings destroy land used for burials and other important historical and cultural information, including several stones and markers.
 These concerns were ignored.
 President Barack Obama revoked the permit for the project in December 2016 and ordered a study on rerouting the pipeline.
 President Donald Trump reversed this order and authorized the completion of the pipeline.
 The pipeline remains commercially operable.
 There are still ongoing litigation efforts by the Standing Rock Sioux Tribe opposing the Dakota Access Pipeline in an effort to shut it down permanently.

 Additionally, in 2015, the Gold King Mine spill contaminated 3 million gallons of water in the Colorado River, which served as a primary source of drinking water for the Navajo and Hopi nations downstream.
 The Navajo and Hopi subsequently recorded dangerously high levels of arsenic and lead in their water supply.
 Through the following litigative proceedings, the US EPA appropriated just $156,000 in reparations to those affected by the Gold King Mine spill.

+Declining riparian oxygen has also affected Washington's Quinault tribe which has reported greater levels of dead fish, affecting their seafood business.